How to Spot Fake Air Jordans

 You can find fake Nike shoes in stores all around the world.
 A counterfeiting ring smuggled thousands of counterfeit Nike Air Jordan sneakers into New York and New Jersey!
 Five people are each expected to receive 20 years in prison for trafficking copy Air Jordans.

 Today we have two pairs of the Air Jordan 1 and we will have a good look at the small details that tell the big story of counterfeit Nikes.
 We will study the real Air Jordan shoe purchased directly from Nike and the counterfeit shoe imported from South China.
 You will learn how to tell if a Nike shoe is real or fake.
-The secret is…quality shoemaking.
+The secret to making a real sneaker legit check is…quality shoemaking.

 The price is right?